 Are there any costs involved with the internship?

-Every intern is required to raise (or pay) a $500 program fee at the beginning of the summer.
+The program costs us $500 per intern.
+We encourage our interns to raise support to be able to help cover some of theses costs; however, we do not require or charge a program fee.
 You will be responsible for all of your own living expenses (food, housing, and transportation).
 Rent is only $100 per month.

 If you are an international student coming with a J1 visa, there are additional sponsorship costs that can be between $2,500 to $3,000 USD, not including airfare.
 These sponsorship costs for the J1 visa are independent of the Keystone Project Internship Program.